 The amount you can borrow stems from the total cost of attendance, minus other financial aid received, up to the federal student loan limits.
 This amount, however, is still determined by the school you are attending.

 Parent PLUS Loans

-Parent PLUS loans differ from other federal student loans in that they require a strong credit history along with general eligibility requirements tied to receiving federal student aid.
-Once a Parent PLUS loan is secured, the funds are paid to the student’s school first, with any remaining amounts sent to the parent.
+Parent PLUS Loans are first paid to the student’s school, with any remaining amount sent to the parent.
 Payments are typically required shortly after the loan proceeds are received.

 Grad PLUS Loans

-Unlike Parent PLUS loans, Grad PLUS federal student loans do not require immediate repayment.
-Instead, graduate students may defer payments while they are enrolled at least half-time in school, and for a period of up to six months after graduation or dropping below half-time status.
+Unlike Parent PLUS Loans, Grad PLUS Loans do not require immediate repayment while in school.
+Instead, graduate students may defer payments while they are enrolled at least half-time in school for a period of up to six months after graduation or dropping below half-time status.

-Note that parents with Parent PLUS Loans may not consolidate those loans with their child's federal student loan.
+Note that parents with Parent PLUS Loans may not consolidate those loans with their children’s federal student loans.

 Federal Perkins Loan Program

-The other broad category of federal student loans used to be Perkins loans, which were low-interest federal student loans available to both undergraduate and graduate-level students who have an exceptional financial need.
-These loans are no longer offered, however, as of September 30, 2017.
+The other broad category of federal student loans used to be Perkins Loans, which were low-interest federal student loans available to both undergraduate and graduate students who had exceptional financial need.
+These loans stopped being offered on September 30, 2017.

 [Back to top]